taiojia/playback/docs/quickstart.md

     ceph-deploy new  CONTROLLER1 CONTROLLER2 COMPUTE1 COMPUTE2 BLOCK1 BLOCK2
     echo "osd pool default size = 2" | tee -a ceph.conf

-Install ceph client(Optionaly you can use `--release jewel` to install jewel version, the ceph-deploy 1.5.34 default release is jewel)
+Install ceph client(Optionaly you can use `--release jewel` to install jewel version, the ceph-deploy 1.5.34 default release is jewel) and you can use `--repo-url http://your-local-repo.example.org/mirror/download.ceph.com/debian-jewel` to specify the local repository.

     ceph-deploy install PLAYBACK-NODE CONTROLLER1 CONTROLLER2 COMPUTE1 COMPUTE2 BLOCK1 BLOCK2